-Run application, start/stop collection using cudaProfilerStart/Stop nsys start -c nvtx nsys launch -w true -p MESSAGE@DOMAIN <application> [application-arguments]
+Run application, start/stop collection using cudaProfilerStart/Stop nsys start -c cudaProfileApi nsys launch -w true <application> [application-arguments]

 Effect: Create interactive CLI process and set it up to begin collecting as soon as a cudaProfileStart() is detected.
 Launch application for default analysis, sending application output to the terminal.
 Stop collection at next call to cudaProfileStop, when the user calls nsys stop, or when the root process terminates.
 Generate the report#.nsys-rep in the default location.